 Wednesday, Jan.
 1 at 2 p.m. — Jon Kimura Parker Plays Gershwin

 100 years ago, George Gershwin struck gold with Rhapsody in Blue.
-It was part of a trend to blend jazz and classical music in the concert hall — and although George Antheil predicted his jazz symphony would “put Gershwin in the shade,” that didn’t exactly pan out.
+It was part of a trend to blend jazz and classical music in the concert hall — and although George Antheil predicted that his own jazz symphony would “put Gershwin in the shade,” that didn’t exactly pan out.
 Still, it’s a hoot to hear the two works side by side.

 Program